 Are you thinking that your fighting could use a tune-up to shift into a healthier mode?
 What a perfect Valentines Day present to your partner!
 Don't miss our next two posts:

-The only thing harder than single parenting is raising a child with another person.
-You can count on disagreements!
+You can count on disagreements when you raise a child with another person!
 In this Self-Paced Audio Parenting Class (5 hours), you get five instantly downloadable audio modules to support you in developing a terrific parenting partnership.

 #1 - Introduction: How to combine a rewarding romantic relationship with raising wonderful kids.